-It was destined from eternity that Sultan Mohammad Abdul Aziz will pass on the heritage of Faqr to his son Sultan Mohammad Asgher Ali who adorns the status of sixth Sultan-ul-Faqr.
+It was destined from eternity that Sultan Mohammad Abdul Aziz will pass on the heritage of Faqr to his son Sultan Mohammad Asghar Ali who adorns the status of Sixth Sultan-ul-Faqr.
 Hence, he did not have to search for the heir of Divine Trust.

 Sultan Mohammad Abdul Aziz died on 12th April, 1981 (7th Jumada ath-thani, 1401 Hijri).
 His shrine is half kilometer away from the shrine of Sultan Bahoo in Garh Maharaja, Jhung, Pakistan.